auberonedu/truffula/instructions.md

 It should now finally pass the provided test!
 Congrats!

 There is one more small wave that will be added in a future class~

+### ASK AUBERON
+- Hidden files??
+- Default color print white??
+- How to pull from upstream